 1.Operations and Organization

 Rexahn Pharmaceuticals, Inc. (the “Company”), a Delaware corporation, is a biopharmaceutical company whose principal operations are the discovery, development and commercialization of innovative treatments for cancer.
-The Company had an accumulated deficit of $135,688,177 at June 30, 2017 and anticipates incurring losses through fiscal year 2017 and beyond.
-The Company has not yet generated commercial revenues and has funded its operating losses to date through the sale of shares of its common stock and warrants to purchase shares of its common stock, convertible debt, interest income from cash, cash equivalents and marketable securities, and proceeds from reimbursed research and development costs.
-The Company believes that its cash, cash equivalents, and marketable securities will be sufficient to cover its cash flow requirements for its current activities for at least the next 12 months from the date these financial statements were issued.
-Management believes it has the capability of managing the Company’s operations within existing cash available by focusing on select research and development activities, selecting projects in conjunction with potential financings and milestones, and efficiently managing the Company’s general and administrative affairs.
+The Company had an accumulated deficit of $114,498,726 at September 30, 2016 and anticipates incurring losses through fiscal year 2016 and beyond.
+The Company has not yet generated commercial revenues and has funded its operating losses to date through the sale of shares of its common stock and warrants to purchase shares of its common stock, convertible debt, financings, interest income from cash, cash equivalents and marketable securities, and proceeds from reimbursed research and development costs.
+The Company believes that its cash, cash equivalents, and marketable securities, will be sufficient to cover its cash flow requirements for its current activities for at least the next 12 months.
+Management believes it has the capability of managing the Company’s operations within existing cash available by focusing on select research and development activities, selecting projects in conjunction with potential financings and milestones, and efficiently managing its general and administrative affairs.

 Basis of Presentation

 The accompanying unaudited condensed financial statements of the Company have been prepared pursuant to the rules and regulations of the U.S. Securities and Exchange Commission for interim financial information.
 Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States (“U.S. GAAP”) for complete financial statements.
-In the opinion of the Company’s management, all adjustments (consisting of only normal recurring accruals) considered necessary for a fair presentation of the Company’s financial position as of June 30, 2017 and December 31, 2016 and of the results of operations and comprehensive income (loss) for the three and six months ended June 30, 2017 and 2016 and cash flows for the six months ended June 30, 2017 and 2016 have been included.
-Operating results for the three and six months ended June 30, 2017 are not necessarily indicative of results that may be expected for any other interim period or the full fiscal year ending December 31, 2017.
-The accompanying unaudited condensed financial statements should be read in conjunction with the audited financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2016 (the “2016 Form 10-K”).
-Information included in the condensed balance sheet as of December 31, 2016 has been derived from the Company’s audited financial statements for the year ended December 31, 2016 included in the 2016 Form 10-K.
+In the opinion of the Company’s management, all adjustments (consisting of only normal recurring accruals) considered necessary for a fair presentation of the Company’s financial position as of September 30, 2016 and December 31, 2015 and of the results of operations and comprehensive loss for the three and nine months ended September 30, 2016 and 2015, and the results of cash flows for the nine months ended September 30, 2016 and 2015 have been included.
+Operating results for the three and nine months ended September 30, 2016 are not necessarily indicative of results that may be expected for any other interim period or the full fiscal year ending December 31, 2016.
+The accompanying unaudited condensed financial statements should be read in conjunction with the audited financial statements and notes thereto included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2015 (the “2015 Form 10-K”).
+Information included in the condensed balance sheet as of December 31, 2015 has been derived from the Company’s audited financial statements for the year ended December 31, 2015 included in the 2015 Form 10-K.

 Use of Estimates